suyeonme/suyeonme/README.md

 ## _"I am an artist who love building something creative.🎨"_
 I believe simple is the best.
 I have a passion for minimalism in development.<br>
 I love to build service intuitive but as simple as possible in both design and code.<br>
 I'm always welcome when it comes to coding.
-Feel free just to say hi!
+Feel free just to say hi :>

 - 👩🏻‍💻 Frontend Web Developer
 - 🧘🏻‍♀️Yogini